prosperReigns/alx-low_level_programming/0x00-hello_world/README.md

 6. Size is not grandeur, and territory does not make a nation

 A program which defines available memory for various data types in c

+#  Intel

+A script that generates assembly code form our dource code with and extension of .s